Vitaeris 320 Hyperbaric Chamber Review: Price, Features & Specs

 Origin Made in USA

-FDA status 510(k) cleared (altitude sickness)
+FDA status 510(k) cleared (acute mountain sickness)

-What Makes the Vitaeris 320 the Market Reference Point
+Is the Vitaeris 320 worth the price?

-• At clinical 2.4 ATA with 100% O2, arterial oxygen is approximately 1,824 mmHg, an 8x difference3
+• At clinical 2.4 ATA with 100% oxygen, arterial oxygen reaches roughly 1,824 mmHg, close to an 8x difference.3

 Vitaeris 320 vs Comparable Alternatives